 This year we have seen several events and campaigns raising awareness for the role of women in society and women’s rights, including the 100th anniversary of the Suffrage Movement.
 This has brought a renewed limelight on the challenges still faced by women in the workplace today.
-As a Health and Safety Training Provider for the Construction and Engineering industries, we discuss the role of women in engineering, and why we need more women working in this sector.
+As a provider of Health and Safety courses for the Construction and Engineering industries, we discuss the role of women in engineering, and why we need more women working in this sector.

 Women in Engineering in the UK

 The UK has the lowest percentage of female engineering professionals in Europe, with countries like Bulgaria and Cyprus leading the way with a 30% female workforce.
 In 2017, only 15.1% of our engineering undergraduates were women, a stark contrast with countries like India, with double the rate of female engineering undergrads at 30%.